seanbreckenridge/malexport/README.md

 ---

-As a random examples, this lets you query your information, either in python or from the CLI:
+As some random examples, using this from the python, or the CLI:

 _Which season do I have the most completed from?_